-- f) A map showing the boundaries is below and also on the school website; www.oxtonstsaviours.wirral.sch.uk - g) Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, and in every case, the child should be living in the same family unit at the same address. - h) Where the above criteria are not adequate to distinguish between requests for admission which cannot all be accepted without exceeding the admission limit, priority will be decided on the basis of the distance from the school measured by the shortest walking route from the seed point of the child's home address to the nearest entrance of the school, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority.
-In the event of a tie break a lottery will be undertaken in a public place with names drawn from a box. - i) All children with birthdays between 1 September and 31 August are admitted in September.
+f) A map showing the boundaries is available on the school website: www.oxtonstsaviours.wirral.sch.uk g) Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, and in every case, the child should be living in the same family unit at the same address.

+h) Where the above criteria are not adequate to distinguish between requests for admission which cannot all be accepted without exceeding the admission limit, priority will be decided on the basis of the distance from the school measured by the shortest walking route from the seed point of the child's home address to the nearest entrance of the school, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority.
+In the event of a tie break a lottery will be undertaken in a public place with names drawn from a box.

+i) All children with birthdays between 1 September and 31 August are admitted in September.
 For children with a birthday after Christmas or after Easter parents may defer entry until later in the year and the headteacher should be consulted if this option is being considered.

-To see the full policy for Oxton St Saviours CE Primary School, please visit: https://www.oxtonstsavioursschool.com/page/policies-and-procedures/41999
+To see the full policy for Oxton St Saviours CE Primary School, please visit: Oxton St Saviour's CofE Aided Primary School: